Home Blog How to Visualize Your Tattoo Before Getting It: 5 Methods Compared

 Cons:

-- Limited revisions—requesting major changes strains the relationship
+• Limited revisions, and requesting major changes strains the relationship

 Best for: When you've already chosen your artist and are committed to working with them.